 In 1925 the Pennsylvania Electric Company (Penelec) built a dam on the Youghiogheny River for a hydroelectric project.
 By 1929, the lake filled to capacity and performed its purpose of small-scale electric generation.
-Deep Creek Lake has slowly changed into a location most frequented by tourists and pleasure seekers.
-Today, the State of Maryland owns the lake and buffer zone properties around the lake; Brookfield Renewable Power Company owns and operates the dam, tunnel, and power plant.
+Today, the State of Maryland owns the lake bed and buffer zone properties around the lake; Brookfield Renewable Power Company owns and operates the dam, tunnel and power plant.
 Over the decades since its creation, Deep Creek Lake slowly evolved into a major tourist destination.

-Trails range from easy to difficult, and travel anywhere from 0.2 miles to 5.5 miles, so whatever your hiking abilities and time constraints, there is a trail for you.
+Trails range from easy to difficult with distances ranging from 0.2 miles to 5.5 miles, so whatever your hiking abilities and time constraints, there is a trail for you.
 Take your camera along, as several trails will provide you with amazing photo ops and great wildlife shots, as well as beautiful lake vistas.
 In the winter, many local trails convert to snowshoeing, cross-country skiing, and snowmobile trails, so you'll find your day occupied no matter what the weather.
 Autumn leaf-peeping is spectacular.

-Deep Creek Lake is a great place to drop your fishing line in, and anglers catch their dinners here everyday.
+Deep Creek Lake is a great place to drop in your fishing line.
 Smallmouth bass are the most common fish species, but are joined by bluegill, chain pickerel, largemouth bass, northern pike, pumpkinseed sunfish, walleye, and yellow perch.
 In fact, the current Maryland records for bluegill (3 lbs 7 oz) and northern pike (24 lbs 12 oz) were caught at Deep Creek Lake.

 Getting out onto the lake should be a priority, and the best way to do so is in a boat.
-Renting a motorboat, canoe, or kayak will open up your exploration opportunities, and give you a look at Deep Creek Lake from the inside out.
-Take a slow, quiet ride in your canoe along the lake's shores, stopping to watch a deer drink from the reservoir or a puffy cloud go by.
+Renting a motorboat, canoe or kayak will open up your exploration opportunities, and give you a look at Deep Creek Lake from the inside out.
+Take a slow, quiet ride in your canoe along the lake's shores, stopping to watch a deer drink from the reservoir.
 Drink in the tranquility around you, appreciating how the area was before development.
-Or pick up the speed and jog along in a speedboat, exploring the lake in a day, investigating your favorite coves.
+Or pick up the pace by speedboat, exploring the lake in a day, investigating your favorite coves.
 And when the warm sun has gotten a little too strong, drop anchor and dive into the cool, inviting Deep Creek Lake waters.

 The largest Maryland reservoir has much to offer, from summer waterskiing and hiking to winter snowshoeing and cross-country skiing.
 An outdoor paradise in the middle of the Maryland mountains, a vacation here is custom-made just the way you like it.